DIABETES, A 21ST CENTURY EPIDEMIC

 They may have eaten a lot of red meat or other sources of iron, although their problem is handling the iron they have, not necessarily eating too much iron.
 They are often diagnosed with diabetes because they start to lose weight.

-Personality.
+The diabetic personality.
 Those with high-iron diabetes are often stubborn in nature, and strong, but really weak inside.
 This is a characteristic of biounavailable iron, as explained elsewhere on this site and in the textbook, Nutritional Balancing And Hair Mineral Analysis.

 Most are rather likable types of people.
 High iron can make them rather sexual individuals, and they are attractive, generally.
 They can put up a good faćade for this reason.